 Frequently Asked Questions

-How can I get started?
+How do I get started?

-What if I already know how to meditate?
+What if I already meditate?

 What should I wear?